calebwhitmore/portfolio-new/src/projects/outlook/outlook.md

 projectImage: "./outlook-logo.png"
 projectImageAltTag: "Illustration"
 projectSubTitle: "I am currently a product designer at Outlook, Microsofts email client."
-projectDescription: "As a product designer on the Outlook Web client, I've worked on a large variety of projects across it's ecosystem.
-It's taught me how to work efficiently within a large organization that involves a lot of moving parts.
+projectDescription: "As a product designer on the Outlook Web client, I've worked on as huge range of projects across it's ecosystem.
+It's taught me how to work efficiently inside a large organization, one that involves a lot of moving parts.
 This page contains snapshots of some of the projects I've been a part of."
 ---

 <div class="project-sub-head">